top of page

 Causes of Tooth Infection

-Also known as a dental abscess, tooth infections arise from untreated dental decay or tooth damage caused by bacteria.
-When the bacteria builds up, it can get into the inner tooth and cause infection.
+Also known as a dental abscess, a tooth infection arises from untreated dental decay or from bacteria-induced tooth damage.
+When bacteria accumulate, they can enter the inner tooth and cause infection.

-The most common causes of tooth infection are poor oral hygiene, sugar- or carbohydrate-heavy diets, and failure to receive regular dental cleanings and checkups.
-You can prevent infections with regular brushing and flossing, and by visiting YMM Dental in Fort McMurray for your next dental cleaning.
+The most common causes of tooth infection are poor oral hygiene, a diet high in sugar or other carbohydrates, and failure to receive regular dental cleanings and checkups.
+You can prevent infections by brushing and flossing regularly and by visiting YMM Dental in Fort McMurray for your next dental cleaning.

 Symptoms of a Tooth Infection